-- Competitors contemplating the purchase or construction of a new vehicle for any of classes FIA, T, S, D or E must ensure that the specifications and design is acceptable to SACCS and acceptance has been confirmed in writing and signed by both the CEO and the Technical Consultant.
-Refer Art 1.4,1.5, 1.7. - 2.
-For safety reasons crews must consist of two persons to compete in National Championship Events
+- Competitors contemplating the purchase or construction of a new vehicle for any of classes FIA T1+, T1, T, S, D or E must ensure that the specifications and design is acceptable to the SA Rally-Raid and acceptance has been confirmed in writing and signed by both the CEO and the Technical Consultant.
+Refer Art 1.4.1.5.
+1.7. - 2.
+For safety reasons crews must consist of two persons to compete in National Championship Events tanks.